Mak’s Noodle in Hong Kong: Beef Brisket Wonton Noodle Soup

 Conclusion

 On my recent visit to Hong Kong, Mak’s Noodle was my only wonton noodle experience.
-Therefore, I can’t really say if this is or isn’t the best wonton noodles in Hong Kong.
+Therefore, I can’t say if this is or isn’t the best wonton noodles in Hong Kong.

 Pros

-• Each component of the wonton noodles was delicious from the broth, to the noodles, to the beef brisket
+• Each component of the wonton noodles was delicious, from the broth to the noodles to the beef brisket

 • Interesting open kitchen